ark-lang/ark/docs/CONVENTIONS.md

      * @param param1 this is doxygen
      */

-All documentation should for functions should go in the header files!
+All documentation for functions should go in the header files!

 ===